Post with 42 notes

 Question with 2 notes

-oceanbreeze20 asked: Hello!
+oceanbreeze20 said: Hello!
 Please help me, if you can.
 I am introvert and haven't friends, but fall in love with famous musician.
 This guy live in Minnesota state and I live in Russia and don't know what I should do(

 I want date with him, because I haven't boyfriend and he is introvert too.
 Please, give me an answer...